Lotti Brown header

 I journal from my home in a small village in East Yorkshire, UK.

-I like to journal for personal well-being and enjoyment, so I do what I call 'Imperfect Nature Journaling' - just carving out a little bit of time to feel personally connected with nature every day if I can, or most days, and spend a half hour or so writing and drawing in my nature journal.
+I like to journal for personal wellbeing and enjoyment, so I practise what I call Imperfect Nature Journaling - carving out a little time to notice nature each day if I can, and spending half an hour or so writing and drawing in my journal.

 Click Play above to explore my January nature journal pages with me!